ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 floors of the guest bedroom, and Brent got out of bed with a sense of purpose and well-being.

-The only time when he went to the city was to go to the area around Taipei main station to buy an external hard drive.
+The only time he left was to go to the area around Taipei main station to buy an external hard drive.

 When it got dark, Brent tried to use some of Hero's fancy ingredients to make dinner.
 The pasta ended up being too salty.
 The pot lay unwashed in the